Two-week diving vacations create better emotional, physical, and workforce health

 - The human mind performs better for short intense periods of time and then a short break.

 - Every 90 minutes our brains shift from an alertness state to a fatigued state.

 - Time off allows for the mind and body to relax.

 “Vacations make us happier than material things because they can’t be compared to anyone else’s experience.
-The create lasting memories that fire off multiple parts of the brain and, as a result, stick with us.
+They create lasting memories that fire off multiple parts of the brain and, as a result, stick with us.
 It’s our memories that tell us we like our lives.” — Leaf Van Boven, the University of Colorado

 “Getting away helps to distance yourself from stressful parts of your life.
-It can help restore your perspective, give you new viewpoints, and allow to develop new strategies to cope.” — Dr. Mel Borins
+It can help restore your perspective, give you new viewpoints, and allow us to develop new strategies to cope.” — Dr. Mel Borins